EricLamphere/ezxfig/README.md

 ## Installation

-You can install the released version of ezxfig from [GitHub](https://github.com/EricLamphere/ezxfig) with:
+You can install the development version of ezxfig from [GitHub](https://github.com/EricLamphere/ezxfig) with:

 ``` r